Table of Contents

 A very early example of how the United States government relied on debt settlement during the Civil War era.

 What is new is the abuse of overselling debt settlement for an advance fee.
-Some companies intentionally offered the worst customer service in an effort collect the advance fee and then have people quit.
-Other companies have taken the money, offered no service and vanished.
+Some companies intentionally offered the worst customer service to collect the advance fee and then have people quit.
+Other companies have taken the money, offered no service, and vanished.

-Debt settlement also got a very bad reputation from the way it was sold.
-The GetOutOfDebt.org site is chock full of older posts with secret shopper calls and documentation that were examples of not telling consumers the truth in order to make the sale.
+Debt settlement also got a terrible reputation from the way it was sold.
+The GetOutOfDebt.org site is chock full of older posts with secret shopper calls and documentation that were examples of not telling consumers the truth to make the sale.

-Most debt settlement sales people were/are commissioned based.
-Their income is dependent not on doing what is right for the consumer, but in whatever it takes to close the sale.
+Most debt settlement salespeople were/are commissioned based.
+Their income is dependent not on doing what is right for the consumer but on whatever it takes to close the sale.